kristianmandrup/puppeteer-browser-agent/README.md

 ];
 ```

+Note that actions may include a `definition` property as well.
+If such a property exists on the action, this defintion will be added automatically to the set of `definitions` when the action is registered.

 ## Custom implementation example

 A custom implementation would look like the following snippet, where factory methods in each custom class can be used to wire the implementation as needed.